Death Stranding: Sequel

 A sequel was first revealed to be in development in May 2022, when Norman Reedus participated in an interview with the outlet Leo Edit to discuss his work on the game.
-Speaking to Ilaria Urbinati, Reedus exclaimed, "We just started work on the second one".
+Reedus stated, "We just started work on the second one".
 Later in the interview, he would reminisce about how, "the game came out, and it just won all these awards, and it was a huge thing", before reiterating that the development team had "just started part two of that".
-In response, game writer and director Hideo Kojima would post a series of photos on Twitter, cheekily depicting him punishing Reedus for confirming the game's existence while telling him, "Go to your private room, my friend".
+In response, Hideo Kojima posted a series of photos on Twitter, cheekily depicting him punishing Reedus for confirming the game's existence.

 The sequel was teased with images revealed at numerous game expos featuring Elle Fanning, Shioli Kutsuna, and Léa Seydoux.

-A first trailer for Death Stranding 2 (stylized as DS2 and clarified to be a working title) was revealed at The Game Awards 2022, with the aforementioned teased actors confirmed as well as Troy Baker returning from the first game.
+A first trailer for Death Stranding 2 (stylized as DS2 and clarified to be a working title) was revealed at The Game Awards 2022, with the aforementioned teased actors confirmed, as well as Troy Baker, returning from the first game.

-Film adaptation
+A second trailer was shown during a State of Play presentation by Sony on January 31, 2024, confirming its subtitle, On the Beach, and a release window of 2025.
+It included the likenesses of George Miller (performed by Marty Rhone) and Fatih Akin as a puppet (performed by Jonathan Roumie).

+Adaptations

-On December 15, 2022, a film adaptation of Death Stranding was announced.
+A film adaptation of Death Stranding was announced on December 15, 2022.
 Kojima Productions partnered with Alex Lebovici and his company Hammerstone Studios to produce the film alongside Allan Ungar as executive producer.
+A24 was revealed as co-producing the film when a t-shirt depicting the company logo themed to Death Stranding was listed on A24's merchandise website.
+Michael Sarnoski is set to write and direct the film, with Ari Aster and Lars Knudsen signing on as producers.
+Hideo Kojima revealed that the film was planned for a 2027 release.

+In June 2025, Kojima Productions announced that an anime film based on Death Stranding tentatively named Death Stranding Mosquito was in development with Line Mileage.
+It will be directed by ABC Animation's Hiroshi Miyamoto and will have an original story by Aaron Guzikowski.
+A teaser trailer was released on September 23, 2025.

+In November 2025, an animated television series titled Death Stranding Isolations was announced, which will tell a story separate from the video game.
+The series is produced by E&H Production.
+It is set to be released on Disney+ in 2027.